-• time.sleep(0.5):
+time.sleep(0.5):

-Delay 0.5 seconds, in this time the control will be sleep and do nothing.
+delay 0.5 seconds, in this time the control will be sleep and do nothing.

-Click the LED lights blinks with interval of 0.5 seconds.
+Click the to save and the to run, you will see the LED lights blinks with interval of 0.5 seconds.
 You can try changing it to other pins yourself.
 For example, change to led=Pin(4,Pin.OUT), then connect the wire to IO4, and the light will flash, or the delay is changed to time.sleep(1), The light flickers slowly, with interval of1s.
 You can also try to increase the number of LED lights and keep them on and off.